ZakariaeYoussefi/Predicting-Uber-Pickups/README.md

 This repository contains a comprehensive analysis of Uber pickup data from NYC (Jan-Jun 2015), along with weather and borough mapping information.
 The goal of this project is to predict Uber demand patterns and optimize urban transportation strategies.

+You can better View the Notebook in [this Kaggle link](https://www.kaggle.com/code/zakariaeyoussefi/predicting-uber-pickups-nyc-boroughs)

 ## Project Overview

 ### Objectives: